The Last Emperor: Home media

 Hemdale licensed its video rights to Nelson Entertainment, which released the film on VHS and Laserdisc.
 The film also received a Laserdisc release in Australia in 1992, through Columbia Tri-Star Video.
 Years later, Artisan Entertainment acquired the rights to the film and released both the theatrical and extended versions on home video.
 In February 2008 The Criterion Collection (under license from now-rights-holder Thomas) released a four disc Director-Approved edition, again containing both theatrical and extended versions.
 Criterion released a Blu-ray version on 6 January 2009.

 Accolades

 Alternative versions

-The film's theatrical release ran 160 minutes.
+The film's theatrical release ran 163 minutes.
 Deemed too long to show in a single three-hour block on television but too short to spread out over two nights, an extended version was created which runs 218 minutes.
 Cinematographer Vittorio Storaro and director Bernardo Bertolucci have confirmed that this extended version was indeed created as a television miniseries and does not represent a true "director's cut".

 Home video

-The Criterion Collection 2008 version of four DVDs adds commentary by Ian Buruma, composer David Byrne, and the Director's interview with Jeremy Isaacs (ISBN 978-1-60465-014-3).
+The Criterion Collection 2008 version of four DVDs adds commentary by Ian Buruma, composer Ryuichi Sakamoto, and the Director's interview with Jeremy Isaacs (ISBN 978-1-60465-014-3).
 It includes a booklet featuring an essay by David Thomson, interviews with production designer Ferdinando Scarfiotti and actor Ying Ruocheng, a reminiscence by Bertolucci, and an essay and production-diary extracts from Fabien S. Gerard.

+The film was for quite some time unavailable on DVD or Blu-Ray in its original 2.35:1 aspect ratio, as cinematographer Vittorio Storaro had insisted on a cropped 2:1 version that retroactively conforms the film to his Univisium standard.
+Copies of the film in its original ratio were then rare and sought after by fans of the film.

+The film has since been restored in 4K and in its original 2.35:1 aspect ratio, and has been released on Blu-ray and UHD in 2023 in several countries using this 4K restoration.